 Serving Suggestions: Serve with green beans and the small corn on the cob “from your grocer’s freezer”.

-If you’re interested in learning more about the weekly menu plan with shopping list from Gluten Free Suppers, click here.
+If you’re interested in learning more about the weekly menu plan with shopping list from Gluten Free Suppers, click right sidebar of my blog.